JKCooper2/ai-ama-exercises/Chapter 6/README.md

 ### Solution ###
 1. Valid - Something implies itself
-2. Neither - Nothing states that fire has to follow smoke
+2. Satisfiable - Nothing states that fire has to follow smoke
-3. Neither - Contraposition would require -Fire and -Smoke to be swapped
+3. Satisfiable - Contraposition would require -Fire and -Smoke to be swapped
 4. Valid - Either fire or -fire will always be true
-5. Neither - Invalid distribution of &
+5. Valid - If either imply then both must
 6. Valid - Adding a conjunct that doesn't negate maintains the original sentence
-7. Neither - Can be a model where some of the sentence is true
+7. Valid - True if big, true if dumb, true if not big (default for false premise)
-8. Neither - States on big things can be dumb
+8. Satisfiable - States on big things can be dumb

 ## Exercise 6.4 ##